akb89/pyfn/README.md

 - [ ] BIOS to SEMEVAL
 - [ ] CoNLL to SEMEVAL

+## Refactoring and test set
+With our refactoring on the test set, we went from 4428 annotationsets to 4457 annotationsets

 Special limit case to test for BIOS marshalling: with wrong tokenization of `doin'tonight` labels are on `doin` which needs to